agera-sdk/previous-version-2/README.md

 rialight export --platform browser
 ```

-If you simply try using Cargo instead to export your application, you'll most likely have issues.
+If you simply try using aa Cargo command instead to export your application, the runtime will panic during initialization.

 ### Graphics